srivers1686/my_portfolio_template/README.md

 - Upon being asked for a build command, the default suggestion will be `npm run build`.
 You can either process with this by pressing enter or explicitly type `npm run build` before hitting enter
 - Finally, for deployment directory, `dist` will be suggested.
 You can confirm this choice by pressing enter or input `dist` yourself and then press enter.

 After completing these steps your application will be deploying on Netlify.
-So everytime you make a new push to your GitHub repository it will automatically deploy the site for you.
+So every time you make a new push to your GitHub repository it will automatically deploy the site for you.

 ## Live Application
 If you are interested in seeing how this application looks in a production level setting check out the link below: